 - Wittenborn, Allen (trans.), 1991, Further Reflections at Hand: A Reader, New York: University Press of America.

 - Yi T’oegye, 1988, To Become a Sage.
 The Ten Diagrams on Sage Learning, Michael Kalton (trans. and comm.), New York: Columbia University Press.

-- Adler, Joseph, 1998, “Response and Responsibility: Chou Tun-I and Confucian Resources for Environmental Ethics”, in Confucianism and Ecology: The Interpretation of Heaven, Earth, and Humans, Mary Tucker and John Berthrong (eds.), Cambridge: Harvard University Press.
+- Adler, Joseph, 1998, “Response and Responsibility: Chou Tun-I and Confucian Resources for Environmental Ethics”, in Confucianism and Ecology: The Interpretation of Heaven, Earth, and Humans, Mary Tucker and John Berthrong (eds.), Cambridge, MA: Harvard University Press.